ulule/python-mangopay/docs/usage.rst

 KYC (Know Your Customer) / Identification documents
 ---------------------------------------------------

-To get identification documents of your customers you need to:
+To get identification documents of your customers you will have to follow required steps.

-Create a Document:
+1. Create a Document

 .. code-block:: python

     document = Document(type='IDENTITY_PROOF', user=legal_user)
     document.save()

-Create a Page with uploaded file encoded in base64:
+2. Create a Page with uploaded file encoded in base64

 .. code-block:: python